 You can use a mix of nuts such as almonds, walnuts, hazelnuts, or pecans to replace up to 1 cup of the seeds.
 Since this is a “seed bread” I kept the recipe nut-free but I’ve made it with walnuts and that’s delicious too!
 Just make sure any nuts are are finely chopped before adding to the mixture.

 The stevia is optional but I find a hint of sweetness really improves the final taste.
-Alternatives include monk fruit sweetener to keep it sugar-free, otherwise, maple syrup or coconut sugar.
+Alternatives include monk fruit sweetener to keep it sugar-free, otherwise, use 1 tbsp maple syrup or coconut sugar.
 I used stevia to keep it sugar-free for those that need it.
 Maple syrup is my preferred sweetener here.

 Keywords: seed bread, vegan seed bread, keto seed bread

 Hi there, am about to try this out – looks delicious!
 Should I pre soak the seeds at all or can I take them straight out the package?